kimjarvis/reemote/docs/source/tutorial.rst

     | cat /etc/os-release | True                       | True                      |
     +---------------------+----------------------------+---------------------------+

-Configuration management tools, such as Ansible facts are imutable values gathered at the start of the execution.
+Configuration management tools, such as Ansible, use **facts**---immutable values gathered about a remote system at the start of an execution run.

-Facts are used to make descisions in Ansible playbooks, such as, deciding which packages manager to use.
+These facts are used to make decisions within playbooks.
+A common example is detecting the operating system to determine the package manager (e.g., ``apt``, ``yum``, ``dnf``) to use for installing software.

-Reemote does not implement Classes to gather facts.
-As shown above, is simple enough to gather fact values from the output of Shell commands.
+Unlike Ansible, Remote does not implement a dedicated class-based system for fact gathering.
+As demonstrated previously, it is straightforward to gather these values by parsing the output of shell commands.

-Of course, its really easy to create Classes that return facts, so this guidance is often ignored as we will see below.
+However, because it is also simple to create classes that return structured fact data, this guidance is often ignored, as the examples below will illustrate.

 Reemote is composable
 ---------------------

 Reemote classes are composable.
-A reemote class can yield another class and all of the operations in that Class are executed.
+A Reemote class can yield another class and all of the operations in that Class are executed.
 Lets modify the example above to create, what we said we wouldn't, that is, a class that returns a fact.

 .. code-block:: python